kamil20020/Instagram/README.md

 # Instagram copy
 This app is mostly a simplified copy of Instagram in terms of its functions and website layout.
 This project is not done yet, but i am working on it regulary.
 Project is divided on 2 parts: first part is containing basic functions of instagram e.g. posts and other part is real time chat.

 At this moment almost all basic instagram functions are done.
-I've not started working on chat yet.
+Recently I have started working on chat.

 ## Running app
 Im my opinion the best way to run this app is to use docker-compose.yml file and command `docker-compose up`.
 To run app this way it is required to have docker installed.